-Generally, the company formally contracts to make agreed contributions to an insolvency practitioner who distributes it among the creditors.
+Generally, the company formally contracts to make agreed contributions to a licensed insolvency practitioner who distributes it among the creditors.

 A CVA, most typically, lasts up to five years and is a viable option for companies with historic debt problems, or one-off unforeseen causes of debt.

 A CVA may be viable for companies where their product or service is selling well but the historic creditor debt is impacting cash flow.

 If the company struggles with its agreed contributions during a CVA, it is possible to vary the agreed amounts as long as the requisite percentage of the creditors approve.

 Prior to the commencement of a CVA, a company can apply for a moratorium to protect from legal action, and so Winding up Petitions cannot be issued against the company.